-Even though I sensed that this was about to happen, it makes me gloomy.
+Even though I sensed that this was about to happen, I have a heavy feeling about this.

 “Please start CPR as we trained, I'm on my way," I reply, getting dressed, then waking the driver up and asking him to take us to the ER as soon as possible.
-The distance is not great, but for safety reasons I have to take the car to the ER at night and I am not allowed to walk.
+The distance is not great, but for safety reasons I have to take the car to the ER at night.

 When I arrive, the team is already doing chest compressions.
-A nurse comes running with a manual breathing balloon to blow oxygen into the lungs.
-I ask her to connect the balloon to the oxygen concentrator.
+A nurse comes running with an ambu-bag - a bit of kit to blow oxygen into the lungs.
+I ask her to connect it to the oxygen concentrator.

-In the meantime, I myself am looking for a better fitting mask, so that we enclose her nose and mouth as best as possible during resuscitation.
+In the meantime, I'm reaching for a mask that will better fit the tiny girl's face, so that we enclose her nose and mouth as best as possible during resuscitation.
 I take over the task for her airways and explain to the clinical officer and the nurse how to position the girl for optimal opening of the trachea.

 I listen to the heart with my stethoscope, but as much as I want to hear it, it remains silent